-In order to ensure that future Capital Plan submissions to the Ministry of Education accurately reflect the priorities and needs of the Maple Ridge - Pitt Meadows School District, the board directed staff to prepare a comprehensive School District Strategic Facilities Plan in consultation with stakeholders, educators, the community and the two municipalities.
+In order to ensure that future Capital Plan submissions to the Ministry of Education accurately reflect the priorities and needs of the Maple Ridge - Pitt Meadows school district, the board directed staff to prepare a comprehensive School District Strategic Facilities Plan in consultation with stakeholders, educators, the community and the two municipalities.

-The School District Strategic Facilities Plan identifies and rationalizes current and future capital requirements for new schools; school expansion and consolidation; school replacement or upgrades based on building condition, seismic vulnerability and ongoing maintenance/life cycle costs; as well as new government initiatives.
+The Strategic Facilities Plan identifies and rationalizes current and future capital requirements for school sites, new schools, and facility upgrades based on building condition, seismic vulnerability and ongoing maintenance/life cycle costs; as well as new education initiatives.

-This completed plan, which aligns with the board's strategic direction as outlined in the Roadmap to Excellence, will provide the critical context for discussions with the municipalities regarding eligible school sites, the Ministry regarding high priority project requests, and the community regarding the board's vision and priorities surrounding district facilities.
+This completed plan, which aligns with the board's strategic direction as outlined in the Roadmap to Excellence, will provide the critical context for discussions with the municipalities regarding eligible school sites, the Ministry of Education regarding high priority project requests, and the community regarding the board's vision and priorities surrounding school district facilities.

-The draft Strategic Facilities Plan has been created in three steps:
+The Strategic Facilities Plan has been created in three steps: